cwgoes/pluranimity.org/_posts/2019-04-27-comparative-advantages-distributed-ledgers.md

 Why are public commons valuable, and what are their challenges?

 - Public commons provide an enormous amount of utility.
 Seven of the ten largest global firms by market capitalization operate commons of sorts<sup>[9](#9)</sup>, and they capture but a small fraction (although perhaps a larger fraction than necessary) of the created utility.
 The English language provides far more utility than all of them combined, but — and partially because (imagine if the English vocabulary were owned by a company) — it captures none of it.
 - Control of commons by companies often tends to be suboptimal, since the profit motive of the company (generally enshrined in law) is not necessarily aligned with the best interests of the commons' userbase.
-Especially once they attain a dominant agglomeration effect, companies may find it more profitable to extract rent far in excess of their costs, deprive users of alternative interfaces and algorithms through the use of proprietary standards and siloed data, deplatform users instead of respecting a notion of minority rights, and optimize content & information for attention and purchase-in-expectation capture even when it is clearly against the best interest of the user.
+Especially once they attain a dominant agglomeration effect, companies may find it more profitable to extract rent far in excess of their costs, deprive users of alternative interfaces and algorithms through the use of proprietary standards and siloed data, deplatform users instead of respecting a notion of minority rights, and optimize content & information for attention and behavioural surplus capture even when it is clearly against the best interest of the user.
 - The immense possible utility seems to justify incentivizing the creation of commons by allowing a capture by the creators of some fraction of the future value, but preferably in a way where the creators can credibly commit to a particular ruleset which curtails their power as an operator of the commons.
 At the moment, the only way to incentivize creation is for firms to own the commons and control all of the rules, which frequently leads to incentive misalignment.

 #### Comparative Advantage

 Why might distributed ledger technology help, and what role would it serve?

+- Distributed ledger technology can serve as the backbone of a decentralized commons, enforcing the ruleset (accepting user input, matching counterparties, settling payment, operating rating algorithms, etc.) by encoding it in the state machine.
-- incentivize creation by capturing a portion of future economic value
-- credibly commit not to extract rent or arbitrarily enforce rules
+- Creators of a decentralized commons can capture a portion of the future economic value by assigning themselves a fraction of future revenue or apportionment of a network-associated token, but credibly commit not to extract rent or arbitrarily alter the rules against users' interest once the platform becomes dominant (as noted by Tyler Cowen<sup>[10](#10)</sup>).
-- permissionless innovation: interfaces, cross-common connections, no organizational relationship/trust cost
-- competition at interface layer instead of at data layer
-- rent extraction by consensus participants - data can be forked

-cite: Tyler Cowen post
+- Decentralized commons can faciliate scalable permissionless innovation and interoperation with other services and interfaces since interactions with the system are not bottlenecked by trusted organizational relationships.
+- Distributed ledgers, by construction, cannot own and control access to data in the same sense as Google or Facebook, so the cost of exit (were the decentralized commons to ramp up fees, say) and correspondingly the degree of possible rent extraction is lower.
+- Commons operated on distributed ledgers are likely to be more resilient to legal & geopolitical adversaries, since they must be constructed to function on open networks and build cryptographic authentication & Sybil resistance into their design.

 #### Objections

 Why might this approach not be desirable?

-- Scott Alexander, uncontrollable even in principle hinges a lot on - is "libertarian" aspect of blockchain endemic or social?
+Scott Alexander has expressed concern<sup>[11](#11)</sup> about the risks of too-resilient marketplaces:

+> The latest development in the brave new post-Bitcoin world is crypto-equity.
+At this point I’ve gone from wanting to praise these inventors as bold libertarian heroes to wanting to drag them in front of a blackboard and making them write a hundred times “I WILL NOT CALL UP THAT WHICH I CANNOT PUT DOWN” (...)
+People are using the contingent stupidity of our current government to replace lots of human interaction with mechanisms that cannot be coordinated even in principle.

+I admit this possibility, but consider it remote.

+- I suspect whether "unstoppable markets" which prevent censorship of funding for human trafficking or terrorism (which ought to be censored) are realized hinges on whether the "hard libertarian" aspect of distributed ledgers is primarily endemic to the technology or primarily contingent on founder effects.
+I think it is mostly the latter.
+Nothing about the decentralized nature of the infrastructure prevents
+- I don't think that decentralized commons cannot be coordinated.
+English language social norms around acceptable words and honorifics are shifting rapidly all the time, for example.
+- Platform (brand) reputation of decentralized ledgers is extremely important, and the costs of exit are low, so
-  I admit the concern but consider this the scenario of lesser concern - why?
-1. platform reputation very important, 2. covenants around law, 3. worse danger: governments or less scrupulous companies co-opting parts of tech for totalitarian ends.
+- Likely a worse danger is government or less scrupulous companies co-opting parts of the technology and branding around blockchains to realize their own, often totalitarian, ends.

 Why might this approach not be feasible?